- Status: Vulnerable

 The biggest menace looming in the red panda’s near future is deforestation and habitat fragmentation due to logging and the spread of farming.
 Populations are becoming scattered and isolated, leading to the risk of losing viability and perhaps dying out due to inbreeding.

 See Related: Why Is Biodiversity Important to Ecosystems

 The red panda is under official government protection nearly everywhere throughout its range, excepting Myanmar, though enforcement is often quite weak.
 A network of zoos around the globe is undertaking a captive breeding program for future reintroduction efforts.

 Even more, attempts to create a safer future for the red panda are planned, particularly by the Mustelid, Viverrid, and Procyonid Specialist Group of the IUCN.
 Wildlife corridors to link fragments of habitat, detailed studies of red panda distribution for effective placement of new reserves, and more captive breeding are planned or recommended.

 Red Panda Network

-Red Panda Network is an organisation dedicated to the conservation of red pandas in the wild.
+Red Panda Network is an organization dedicated to the conservation of red pandas in the wild.
 Their main aim is to educate the local communities to protect the species.